moemen95/Pytorch-Project-Template/README.md

 * [Mnist tutorial](https://github.com/moemen95/PyTorch-Project-Template/blob/master/tutorials/mnist_tutorial.md): Here we take an already implemented NN model on Mnist and adapt it to our template structure.

 ### Contribution:
-* We are welcoming any contribution from the community that may add value to the template.
 * We aim that this template can be a central place for different examples of the well-known PyTorch Deep learning models.
+* We are welcoming any contribution from the community that will make this come true.
+We urge people to add their PyTorch models into the template.
-* We are also welcoming any proposed changes about the design pattern used in this project.
+* We are also welcoming any proposed changes about the class design pattern used in this project.

 ### Template Class Diagram: